mattermost/docs/source/administration/config-settings.md

 **Share Public File Link** (`"EnablePublicLink": true`)

-`true`: Allow users to share public links to files and images when previewing; “false”: The Get Public Link option is hidden from the image preview user interface.
+`true`: Allow users to share public links to files and images when previewing; `false`: The Get Public Link option is hidden from the image preview user interface.

 **Public Link Salt** (`"PublicLinkSalt": "A705AklYF8MFDOfcwh3I488G8vtLlVip"`)